 Dr. Hahn helps a student during the hands-on portion of the class.

 “Having a better understanding of implant therapy means that you’ll be considering it as an option for more of your patients,” Dr. Hahn explained.
-“And most GPs are only going to be doing relatively straightforward single- or 2-unit cases like molars, immediate extractions, and maybe some overdentures.
+“And most GPs are only going to be doing relatively straightforward single- or two-unit cases like molars, immediate extractions, and maybe some overdentures.
 They’re going to be sending the more complex cases to the specialist, and everyone wins — especially the patient.”

 The Advent of the Hahn Tapered Implant System